VictorD44/PetriNet/README.md

 Victor DANTAS

+## Code version

+This project run with Eclipse 4.33.0 and a JRE build 17.0.13

+## Starting

+You can create your own PetriNet in the main method in **src.classesPetriNet.PetriNet** then execute it.

 ## Tests

+Tests are integrated in 2 ways :

+1- Each method contains tests for both the inputs and outputs

+2- Each class is tested via JUnit tests

 In order to run the tests, you can execute the different classes in the **src.test** package as JUnit Test